 Effective February 21, 2023, Mr. Yan was appointed our permanent Chief Executive Officer and as a member of our Board of Directors.
 In connection with such appointment, we entered into a new offer letter with Mr. Yan, pursuant to which his base salary remained set at \$550,000 per year.
 In addition, and pursuant to the terms of such new offer letter, our Board of Directors granted Mr. Yan an award of RSUs for that number of shares equal to \$3,000,000 divided by the average closing price of a share of our common stock as reported on Nasdaq during the full calendar month prior to the date of grant of the equity award, rounded down to the nearest whole share.
 1/8th of the RSUs are scheduled to vest on May 15, 2023, and an additional 1/8th of RSUs will vest on each quarterly Company vesting date thereafter, subject to Mr. Yan's continuous service with us through each such vesting date.
-Additionally, our Board of Directors granted Mr. Yan an option to purchase that number of shares of our common stock equal to \$5,390,000 divided by the average closing price of a share of our common stock as reported on Nasdaq during the full calendar month prior to the nearest whole share.
-1/8th of the equity award, rounded down to the stares of our common stock equal to \$5,390,000 divided by the average closing price of a share of our common stock as reported on Nasdaq during the full calendar month prior to the date of grant of the equity award, rounded down to the nearest whole share.
-1/8th of the option shares are scheduled to vest on May 15, 2023, and an additional 1/8th of the option shares are scheduled to vest on May 15, 2023, and an additional 1/8th of the option shares are scheduled to vest on May 15, 2023, and an additional 1/8th of the option shares will vest on each quarterly Company vesting date thereafter, subject to Mr. Yan's continuous service with us through each such vesting date.
-We also entered into a severance and change in control agreement with Mr. Yan in connection with his appointment to the permanent role a
+Additionally, our Board of Directors granted Mr. Yan an option to purchase that number of shares of our common stock equal to \$5,390,000 divided by the average closing price of a share of our common stock as reported on Nasdaq during the full calendar month prior to the date of grant of the equity award, rounded down to the nearest whole share.
+1/8th of the option shares are scheduled to vest on May 15, 2023, and an additional 1/8th of the option shares will vest on each quarterly Company vesting date thereafter, subject to Mr. Yan's continuous service with us through each such vesting date.
+We also entered into a severance and change in control agreement with Mr. Yan in connection with his appointment to the permanent role as our Chief Executive Officer, pursuant to which he is eligible to receive certain severance benefits and payments upon certain terminations of employment either in connection with or not in connection with a change in control, as further described below in "Employment Arrangements".